moltenllama/gct-systems-training/glimcare/index.md

 At this stage, Glimcare accounts are separate from Glimesh accounts.
 Logging in with your Glimesh or Github account is a feature we're looking in to, and may be available in the future.

 If you forget your password, please speak to MoltenLlama, Paco1342 or clone1018 who all have Admin access.
 These days a password manager is recommended so that you aren't using the same password on multiple sites.
-Bitwarden is an open-source and audited password manager that is available for free, you can [download it here](https://bitwarden.com/).
+Bitwarden is an open-source and independently audited password manager that is available for free, you can [download it here](https://bitwarden.com/).

 # The Glimcare Interface